What are Special Educational Needs (SEN)?

 View the SEN information report from the downloads section at the bottom of this page.

-Saint Paulinus Primary CV Academy’s Vision
+St Paulinus Catholic Primary School’s Vision

 We aim to create a happy, safe and secure environment for all children in order to help them develop a positive and realistic self-concept and to feel valued and worthwhile.